Sumerian·Book

 • Translation — turning that sequence into English.
 Mature for Akkadian (Akkademia at Yale & Tel Aviv, 2023).
 Much harder for Sumerian — a language isolate with less training data, less commercial interest, and nothing yet comparable to Akkademia.

-For now, the photo-to-translation pipeline is not in production.
-It will arrive as an explicitly experimental feature, with outputs marked accordingly.
+The first layer is where we already stand in part: the production engine examines every photograph it is given.
+What is not in production is translation from a photo with no transliteration at all — reading raw signs from the clay.
+That will arrive as an explicitly experimental feature, with outputs marked accordingly.
 Building it from scratch would be a doctoral-level project; integrating existing open models and stacking Claude on top is a v2 effort.

 Honesty, by design